 I met my husband in Disneyland.
 Yep, you read that right.
 Disneyland.
 For realz.
 Specifically, we connected in the Tower of Terror.
 So romantic….

-Although I come from a rather sporty town, I participated in no sports as a kid.
+Although I come from a really sporty town, I participated in no sports as a kid.
 None (well except for a brief stint in track in fifth grade).
 I don’t even ski–an admission that locals find shocking.